 - What is the current sales incentive program and what has it delivered?

 - What data is available on your RtM performance?
-What’s being measures?
+What’s being measured?
 Is it enough?

 - What are the levels of training now?
 Do we train on the ‘steps of the call’?